whawty/auth/doc/SCHEMA.md

 The difference between admins and normal users is that admin users are allowed to add new users.
 Also granting admin privileges to normal users may only be done by admins.
+An admin is also allowed to change any password.
-Normal users my only update their password.
+Normal users may only update their own password.

 A whawty agent may upgrade the hashing algorihtm to an other(newer) format during authentication.